Optimal Rates in Continual Linear Regression via Increasing Regularization: Discussion

 Perhaps more fundamentally, it remains an open question whether comparable bounds can be achieved \emph{without} regularization---that is, whether the gap between the upper bound of \citet{evron2025better} and the lower bound---both shown in \cref{tab:comparison}---can be closed.
 Clarifying this would shed light on whether regularization is essential for achieving optimal rates, or if it simply serves a role as a convenient analytical device.
 Addressing these questions may help close the gap between theoretical guarantees and practical continual learning systems.
+Finally, fully understanding the role of regularization in typical (non-worst-case) settings remains an open question for future work.